Sonusingh1814/PySpark-Data-Analysis-Project/README.md

 ### PySpark: Apache Spark's Python API for large-scale data processing.

-Jupyter Notebook: Interactive environment to run and document PySpark code.
+### Jupyter Notebook: Interactive environment to run and document PySpark code.

+## Conclusion

+### This project demonstrates how PySpark can be used for efficient data analysis and aggregation on large datasets.
+It can serve as a foundation for more advanced data processing tasks, offering scalability and performance.